kalekdev/uni/semester-1/technische-mechanik/notes.typ

 + Rotation: $arrow(omega) eq.not 0 and I_2 = 0$
 + Schraubung: $I_2 eq.not 0$

-TODO in lernphase: Understand Rechteck Beispiel in script
+LTD: Understand Rechteck Beispiel in script

 == Degrees of freedom
 The minimum number of coordinates (in an arbitrary optimal coordinate system for this specific system) to clearly determine the state of a system.
 This could for example be the location of a slider and the angle at which a rod is attached to it (much more concise than for example the cartesian coordinates of the slider and the other end of the rod).